 The Hawaii Regional Service Committee’s purpose is to “facilitate resources that unify the Hawaii Region through support of the Area Service Committees within the Region by providing timely and effective access to information and services, resulting in the continued improvement of the implementation of our services to further our primary purpose throughout our unified areas …”.

 The HRSC does not provide direct services as the area service committees do.
-However the HRSC does maintain this website, sponsor an annual regional convention and facilitate communication and direction between NA World Services and the member groups in the Hawaii Region.
+However the HRSC does maintain this website, sponsor an annual regional convention, sponsor an annual educational retreat and facilitate communication to NA World Services from the member groups in the Hawaii Region.

 You may contact the HRSC trusted servants through this website’s contact page.